Improve fertility and decrease cancer risk: THE PLASTIC DETOX

 Research findings suggest that many human-made chemicals reduce fertility and increase cancer risk.
 Many chemicals in plastics (e.g., bisphenols (BPA, BPS, BPF), phthalates, flame retardants, and nonylphenol) are endocrine disruptors contributing to reduced fertility and can act as carcinogenic initiators or promoters (NIH, 2026).
 Ongoing exposure to plastics is one of several factors that may contribute to declines in fertility and earlier onset of cancers such as breast and prostate cancer in younger populations.

-The recently released Netflix documentary The Plastic Detox offers an eye-opening exploration of the hidden dangers of the chemicals in plastics in our homes and daily lives.
+The recently released Netflix documentary The Plastic Detox offers an eye-opening exploration of the hidden dangers of the chemicals in plastics in our homes and daily lives and how it may impact fertility.
 It highlights concerns ranging from hormone disruption—which may contribute to declining fertility worldwide—to increasing rates of cancer and earlier occurrences of heart attack and stroke.

-I strongly recommend watching the documentary and taking steps to reduce exposure to plastics and other environmental toxins (such as glyphosate and air and water pollution) to support your health and that of your children.
+I strongly recommend watching the documentary and taking steps to reduce exposure to plastics and other environmental toxins (such as glyphosate and the chemicals in air and water pollution) to support your health and that of your children.
 Watch it on Netflix: https://www.netflix.com/title/82074244

 References